 Natural gas is non-toxic, colorless, odorless and combustible.
-For your safety, we add an odorant called mercaptan to natural gas delivered through our distribution system.
+For your safety, we add an unpleasant odorant called mercaptan to natural gas delivered through Washington Gas' distribution system.
 Mercaptan gives natural gas a strong, unpleasant odor so you will be able to detect escaping natural gas.

-Call 202.624.6092 to receive our Natural Gas Safety brochure with a scratch-and-sniff sample of mercaptan.
+Call 202-624-6092 to receive our Natural Gas Safety brochure with a scratchand-sniff sample of mercaptan.
 Government agencies, schools, businesses, property managers and others are welcome to request multiple copies of the brochure for public education and awareness purposes.